Academic year 2020/2021

 - The Bayesian parametric framework

 The course is composed of 48 hours of lectures which (for the AY 2020/2021) will mostly be held remotely, either as live streaming or pre-recorded.
-All lectures will be recorded and made available on Moodle in due time, together with slides and other course materials.
+Lectures can be followed via WebEx at the following link:

 Some additional activities to favour direct interaction between professors and students may be organised in presence, under appropriate conditions of social distancing and compatibly and in compliance with future existing regulations, alternatively online.